Microwave burn: Muscle and fat tissue

 Microwave burns show some similarities with electrical burns, as the tissue damage is deep rather than superficial.
 Adipose tissue shows less degree of damage than muscles and other water-rich tissues.
 (In contrast, radiant heat, contact burns and chemical burns damage subcutaneous adipose tissue to higher extent than deeper muscle tissue.)
-Full-thickness biopsy of the area between burned and unburned skin shows layers of more and less damaged tissue ("tissue sparing"), layers of undamaged fat between damaged muscles; a pattern that is not present in conventional thermal or chemical burns.
+Full-thickness biopsy of the area between burned and unburned skin shows layers of more and less damaged tissue (tissue sparing), layers of undamaged fat between damaged muscles; a pattern that is not present in conventional thermal or chemical burns.
 Cells subjected to electrical burns show microscopic nuclear streaming on histology examination; this feature is not present with microwave burns.
 Microwaves also deposit more energy to areas with low blood supply and to tissue interfaces.

 Hot spots may be formed in the tissue, with a consequent higher absorption of microwave energy and even higher temperature achieved, with localized necrosis of the affected tissue following.
 Sometimes, the affected tissue can even be charred.

 Muscle tissue destruction can lead to myoglobinuria, with renal failure following in severe cases; this is similar to burns from electric current.
 Urinalysis and serum CPK, BUN and creatine tests are used to check for this condition.

 Eyes

 Cases of severe conjunctivitis were reported after technicians looked into powered waveguides.

 Microwave-induced cataracts have been reported.
 Experiments on rabbits and dogs, mostly in the UHF range of frequencies, shown that the ocular effects are confined to eyelids and conjunctiva (as e.g. anterior segment keratitis or iritis).
 Cataracts were observed at several workers exposed to radiofrequency radiation, but in some of the cases the cause was unrelated to the RF exposure and in the other cases the evidence was incomplete or inconclusive.
-Some sources however mention incidence of microwave-related injuries of ocular lens and retina and the possibility of thermal effects to cause cataracts or focal tissue burns (incl. keratitis).
+Some sources however mention incidence of microwave-related injuries of ocular lens and retina and the possibility of thermal effects to cause cataracts or focal tissue burns (including keratitis).

 For the near field 2.45 GHz frequency, the minimum power density to cause cataracts in rabbits was found to be 150 mW/cm2 for 100 minutes; a retrolental temperature of 41 °C was necessary to be achieved.
 When the eye temperature was kept low by external cooling, cataracts were not produced by higher field intensities; that supports the hypothesis of a thermal mechanism being involved.